apache/openserverless-operator/OPERATOR.md

 ```

 ## Default configs values
-If the provided `whisk.yaml` does not specify any dynamic configuration parameteres under `configs` item, the Enterprise operators defaults to these values:
+If the provided `whisk.yaml` does not specify any dynamic configuration parameters under `configs` item, the Enterprise
+operators defaults to these values:

 - `configs.limit.actions.sequence-maxLength=50`
 - `configs.limit.actions.invokes-perMinute=60`